aalani18/scratchspace/README.md

 1. Practice creasting changes through GitHub
 2. Practice creating and pushing from the command line
 3. Practice adding text to files and commiting them
+4. Are we able to pull changes from GitHub to our local machine